Siuwai1/siuwaic1/README.md

 ---
 Serving
 ---
 We utilized Tableau to serve our data files and produce visualizations for insights.
 Below are two dashboards that embody 6 charts to produce insightful findings.
-In the first dashboard, we produced a column graph that showed the amount of loans for various types of properties.
-Single-familyed housing is the one that was approved for the most amount of loans totaling 26.5 billion US dollars from 2020 to 2022.
-Co-op housing is the least popular one totaling 72.8 million US dollars.
+These findings could be critical to real estate investors and those considering buying properties.
+In the first dashboard, we produced a column chart that showed the amount of loans for various types of properties, a pie graph that showed the percentage of each channel originating loans and the corresponding average interest rate, and a heat map that showed the amount of loans originated by state from 2020 to 2022.

+1. Single-familyed housing is the one that was approved for the most amount of loans totaling 26.5 billion USD; Co-op housing is the least popular one totaling 72.8 million USD.
+2. Over half of the loans were released by retail, a mortgage loan that is originated, underwritten, and funded by a lender or its Affiliates, with an average interest rate of 3.68%.
+It has the lowest average interest rate among the three channels.
+3. California originated the most amount of loans totaling 7.5 billion USD.
+Texas was the second totaling 3.2 billion USD and Florida was the third totaling 3.0 billion USD.
+Wyoming was the one with the least amount of loans originated totaling 62 million USD.